where-to-eat

 When you want more than tapas, Entrebrasas serves serious grilled meats.

 The secreto ibérico is exceptional, cooked over charcoal and served pink.
-This is where to come for a proper meal on Calle Navas rather than bar-hopping.
+This is where to come for a proper sit-down meal on Calle Navas rather than bar-hopping.
 Book ahead on weekends.

 Restaurants in the Albaicín